IRS Form 990 for Nonprofits - Key Takeaways

 Ready to file 990 for your clients?

-• Search for your EIN to import your organization’s data automatically from the IRS.
-You also have the option to enter your organization’s details manually.
+Search for your EIN to import your organization’s data automatically from the IRS.
+You can also enter your organization’s details manually.

-• Tax 990 supports filing for the current and previous tax years.
-Select the tax year for which you are required to file, select Form 990, and proceed.
+Tax 990 supports filing for the current and previous tax years.
+Select the tax year for which you are required to file, select Form 990-PF, and proceed.

-• We offer Form-based and Interview-Style filing options.
-Choose one at your convenience and provide the required
+We offer Form-based and Interview-Style filing options.
+Choose one at your convenience and provide the required form information.

-• Review your form summary and edit if required.
-You also have the option to share your form with foundation members for review and approval.
+Review your form summary and make any necessary changes.
+You can also share your form with team members for review and approval.

-• Once reviewed, you can transmit it to the IRS.
-Our system keeps you updated about the IRS status of your form via email and text.
+After you review your form, you can pay and transmit it to the IRS.
+Our system will provide status updates for your form via email or text.

 Information Required to E-file Form 990 Online